mackee/tanukirpc/README.md

 # tanukirpc

-`tanukirpc` is a practical, fast, type-safe, and easy-to-use RPC/Router library for Go.
+`tanukirpc` is a practical, fast-developing, type-safe, and easy-to-use RPC/Router library for Go.
 This library base on [`go-chi/chi`](https://github.com/go-chi/chi).

 ## Installation